Skip to Content

 Claudia Crummenerl

-Global Head of Workforce and Organization, Capgemini Invent
+Global Head of Alliances, Capgemini Invent

 Recognizing the importance of people in business transformation, Claudia works with clients to reinvent the employee experience through data and technology.
 She uses her expertise in the people perspective of digital to understand how leadership in the digital age is evolving, how talent and workforce productivity can be transformed through automation and AI, and how to effectively engage employees throughout the transformation process.